radcamp/radcamp.github.io/NYC2020/RAxML_API.md

 rax.run(force=True)
 ```
-Here the `wildcard="3"` argument specifies to root the tree using all the samples that include "3" in their names.
+Here the `wildcard="3"` argument specifies to root the tree using all the
+samples that include "3" in their names.
 ```
 tre = toytree.tree(rax.trees.bipartitions)
+tre = tre.root(wildcard="3")
 tre.draw(
-    tre.root(wildcard="3"),
     width=600,
     node_labels=tre.get_node_values("support"),
+    node_sizes=15
 );
 ```
 ![png](RAxML_API_files/RAxML_API_02_sim_rooted.png)

 ### Further exploration

-We provide a more thorough exploration of the `ipyrad.analysis.raxml` module in a notebook on the [ipyrad github site](https://github.com/dereneaton/ipyrad/blob/master/tests/cookbook-raxml-pedicularis.ipynb), including more details about how to take full advantage of running parallel RAxML processes on a cluster.
+We provide a more thorough exploration of the `ipyrad.analysis.raxml` module in
+a notebook on the [ipyrad github site](https://github.com/dereneaton/ipyrad/blob/master/tests/cookbook-raxml-pedicularis.ipynb),
+including more details about how to take full advantage of running parallel
+RAxML processes on a cluster.